 After taking Peters’ advice on the lump hammer, we were impressed with how useful it is, and it has replaced the wooden mallet for many operations at the bench.

 For assembling dovetailed carcases and mortise-and-tenon frames, the lump hammer has no equal.
 Choke up on the handle to administer careful taps on delicate drawers.
 Grip the handle at its end and it can deliver a wallop that can persuade joints that have become too tight because of the glue.

 It is delicate enough to be used to strike wooden-handled chisels.
 Because of the weight of the hammer’s head, mortising requires less effort.
 It’s more about raising the hammer slightly and dropping its head on the chisel handle – low and slow.
 It sets and releases holdfasts with one authoritative blow.

-The hickory handle is shorter than what you’ll find on a typical sledge, making it ideal for woodworking instead of breaking up rocks.
-The octagonal handles are hand-finished and then waxed.
+The handle is shorter than what you’ll find on a typical sledge, making it ideal for woodworking instead of breaking up rocks.
+The octagonal handles are selected from the best hickory, beech, ash and black locust.
+They are hand-finished and then oiled.

 Additional Information on Lump Hammers